 Healthy relationships are key to long-term well-being.

 Losing a child from the home (and the conditions that led to that moment) can be devastating; but families can recover and heal.
 Ultimately, every child wants to go home.
-Over half of children in foster care go back to their birth home or to relatives.
 Birth parents can, and do, heal.
 We believe the most important component of healing is support.
-Some parents get angry, others depressed, some stay in denial, others start quickly on their Court Ordered Treatment Plan.
+Some parents get angry, others depressed, some stay in denial, others start quickly on their State Ordered Treatment Plan.
 For moms, a free, peer support group is available.
 A trained facilitator guides the discussion and encourages each participant to break down treatment plan goals into smaller tasks.
 All moms want their children back.
 “Moms Matter” helps them on their journey.

 Children and foster parents want to be heard.
 Creating a Lifebook together heals the past and provides a starting point for dialogue and understanding.
 Our Story offers quality, in-home support to newly-formed foster families during the first six months of placement.
 Our coaches are seasoned foster parents who encourage and cultivate bonds of connection and belonging within the foster family.
 We want each child to rest, heal, and thrive in their placement until permanency is achieved.